Oscar-Oliveira/Python-3/Temp/_Output.md

     print("your number is lower")

 ```
-#### logical operators and nested if
+#### Logical operators and nested if

 ```
 """
-logical operators and nested if
+Logical operators and nested if
 """

 grade1 = 15